 How to Become a Psychiatrist | An Extremely Demanding but Rewarding Career

-If you are interested in becoming a psychiatrist, read this guide.
+Are you already graduated from high school and dreaming of becoming a psychiatrist?
+Do you have a good communication skills?
+If you want to go to a medical school and become a psychiatrist, read this guide.
 I have explained how to become a psychiatrist, the qualifications that you need, and your roles.

-If you want to address patients with mental health challenges, then this career is for you.
-Psychiatrists are special doctors who are equipped with knowledge of addressing the needs of patients with mental illness.
-They assess, diagnose and treat patients to live well.
+If you want to address and loves diagnosing and treating patients with mental health challenges and other mental illnesses, then becoming a psychiatrist is a career for you.
+Psychiatrists are special medical practitioner who are equipped with knowledge of addressing the needs of person's with mental illness.
+Psychiatrists assess, diagnose and treat people with mental problems to live well.

-Some of their patients include people with drug addiction, stress, eating disorders, depression, panic attacks, phobias, schizophrenia, just to name a few.
+Some of their patients include people with drug addiction (addiction psychiatry), stress, eating disorders, depression, panic attacks, phobias, schizophrenia, just to name a few.
 They will prescribe medication, offer to counsel or recommend ways of living healthy.

-Psychiatrists are qualified medical doctors who diagnose and treat all types of mental illness.
-In order to become one, you need to pass through these 5 steps:
+Psychiatrists are qualified medical doctors and already graduated from their medical schools diagnosing and treating all types of mental illness.
+In order to become one and to be successful in this role, you need to pass through these 5 steps:

-- Take the Medical College Admissions Test (MCAT)
+- Step 2.
+Take the Medical College Admissions Test or MCAT

 It helps to be informed.
-In order to assess and treat patients with mental illness, you need to study how the brain and nervous system works.
+To assess and treat persons with mental illness, you need to study how the brain and nervous system works from medical schools.

-Obtain a bachelor’s degree first and make sure you major in physical science, English and Mathematics.
+To begin your journey to a medical school, obtain a bachelor’s degree first after your high school graduation and make sure you major in physical science, English and Mathematics.
 It will also help if you will learn some essential nursing and psychological concepts.

-Pursuing a premed program at a college or university is essential to fulfilling the prerequisites of gaining entry into a medical school.
-Take the Medical College Admission Test (MCAT) after you graduate.
+If you are one of many high school students who graduated and wanted to pursue a premed program at a college or university is essential to fulfilling the prerequisites of gaining entry and must complete the medical school.
+Take the MCAT or the Medical College Admission Test after you graduate.
 Prep books I have reviewed here will help you ace MCAT.

-MCAT test is a requirement of joining a medical school.
+MCAT test is a requirement of joining a medical schools in the United States and for you to pass medical college admission test and a first step for you to become a psychiatrist.
 The next step is attending a medical school from an accredited medical school.
-It is a 4-year degree where students will receive classroom education plus interact with mentally challenged patients.
+It is a four years degree where psychiatry students will receive classroom education plus interact with mentally challenged persons.

-Once you graduate from a medical school, you will be required to be a resident.
-The ultimate goal of this program is to help you gain clinical experience with patients.
+After four years once you graduated from a medical school, you will be required to be a resident.
+The ultimate goal of this training is to help you gain clinical experience with persons with mental disorders.

 The last step is to get a license to work as a qualified psychiatrist.
-In order to be licensed, you must pass the U.S Medical Licensing Examination for M.D.s OR THE Comprehensive Osteopathic Medical Licensing Examination for D.O.s.
+In order to be licensed, you must pass the United States Medical Licensing Examination for M.D.s or the Comprehensive Osteopathic Medical Licensing Examination for D.O (Doctor of Osteopathic Medicine)

 Why Choose Psychiatry